romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which role allows a person to manage issues of a repository without granting any write rights to the code?
+Q: Which role allows a person to manage issues of a repository without granting any write rights to the code?
 <details><summary>Show the answer</summary><p>

 - **Triage**
 </details>

 ---
-How should an enterprise adjust its policies and organization permissions on GitHub to align with its trust and control position?
+Q: How should an enterprise adjust its policies and organization permissions on GitHub to align with its trust and control position?
 <details><summary>Show the answer</summary><p>

 - **Implementing a granular permission model that reflects the company's specific trust levels and control needs, such as using read, write, maintain, and admin roles appropriately**